CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Experimental Evaluation

-To answer what the open track actually tests, we investigated a sample of solutions predicted by \gptfivetwo{} and \claudesonnetfourfive{} and compared the golden solution with their solutions.
-Some observed issues concern (a) fixating on salient, obvious subjects, e.g., a typo in the name of a class, and completely ignoring the broader focus area, (b) resorting to lazy, hacky workarounds, e.g., creating a compatibility shim to bypass updating hundreds of import statements, (c) relying on destructive, repository-wide replace-all string commands, leaving the codebase in a broken and inconsistent state, and (d) working on entirely different aspects of the system than required.
-While we cannot predict what a realistic upper bound for human alignment is on a refactoring, we observe that even the best current models have major issues choosing appropriate refactorings.
+To answer what the Open Track actually tests, we investigated a sample of patches from \gptfivetwo{} and \claudesonnetfourfive{} and compared them with the golden patch.
+Some observed issues concern (a) fixating on salient subjects, e.g., a typo in a class name, ignoring the broader focus area, (b) resorting to lazy, hacky workarounds, e.g., creating a compatibility shim to bypass updating hundreds of import statements, (c) relying on destructive, repository-wide replace-all string commands, leaving the codebase in a broken and inconsistent state, and (d) working on entirely different aspects of the system than required.
+While we cannot predict what a realistic upper bound for human alignment is on a refactoring, we observe that even the best current agents have major issues choosing appropriate refactorings.
 We include examples of LLM-assisted manual analysis on such cases in~\cref{app:case-study}.

-\paragraph{How much guessing is needed?} When generating the static analysis rules, we did not show the agent the modified code.
-This was done so that the agent would not overfit rules to the actual code edit.
-However, some of the rules assert that elements with certain names should appear in the codebase.
-We believe this could lead to harder rules in the open track.
-To quantify how much of a concern this is, we compared the $\posifr$ and $\negifr$ across modes.
-In Direct mode, \gptfivetwo{} has $\posifr$ of $8.9\%$ and $\negifr$ of $10.3\%$.
-In Plan mode, $\posifr$ is $9.9\%$ and $\negifr$ is $17.2\%$, while in Multiplan mode $\posifr$ and $\negifr$ rise to $15.7\%$ and $26.7\%$, respectively.
-This indicates that while some rules may involve guessing elements such as names, such problems likely affect approximately half of the additive rules.
-We provide detailed results in the Appendix in \cref{tab:full-results}.